cm-verbose/Notes/Python/Arithmetic operations/Arithmetic operations.md

 ```

 ## Math Module
-The Python module is a module that we can import in order to compute mathematical expressions that are more complex.
-Here, a module is a file that contains valid python code and that can be used to simplify our code by writting less in the main file.
-[Here](https://docs.python.org/3/library/math.html), you can find a list of all functions contained within this module and it's usage.
+The Python module is a module that we can import to compute mathematical expressions that are more complex.
+Here, a module is a file that contains valid python code and that can be used to simplify our code by writing less in the main file.
+[Here](https://docs.python.org/3/library/math.html), you can find a list of all functions contained within this module and its usage.